Investigating Material Interface Diffusion Phenomena through Graph Neural Networks in Applied Materials

-This approach enabled us to extract insights applicable to real-world material design and optimization, demonstrating the practical utility of our modeling framework.
+This approach enabled us to extract insights that are applicable to real-world material design and optimization, demonstrating the practical utility of our modeling framework.

 Specifically, we propose conducting alloy diffusion experiments involving materials such as Cu-Ag, Fe-C, Ni-Cr, Ti-Al, and others, as identified in the literature.
 By subjecting these alloy systems to controlled diffusion conditions, the aim is to observe and measure the diffusion behavior at material interfaces.
 These experimental investigations will serve to complement and validate the predictive capabilities of our GNN-based model.
 By comparing the experimental results with the model predictions, we can assess the model's accuracy and reliability in capturing real-world diffusion phenomena.
 Next, we will discuss how to utilize experimental data to optimize the model.
 Moreover, the experimental data obtained from alloy diffusion studies will contribute to the refinement and optimization of our model.
 By incorporating experimental findings into the training dataset, one can enhance the model's predictive power and generalization capabilities, thereby improving its utility in materials science applications.